 On July 15, 2013 – one year ago this week – President U Thein Sein stood next to David Cameron in London and told reporters, “By the end of the year there will be no prisoners of conscience in Myanmar.”

 “The UK, US and rest of the international community made a tactical mistake by treating President Thein Sein’s promise as meaning the problem was solved, and relaxed pressure, rather than applying pressure to make sure he kept his promise,” said Ma Wai Hnin Pwint Thon, a London-based campaigns officer for Burma Campaign UK.
 “It is now clear that the issue of political prisoners will remain in Burma for years to come.”

 A short video about the situation of the Rohingyas in Burma.

-Burma Campaign UK quoted in CNN article today:
+Burma Campaign UK is quoted in an article in The Diplomat:

 “As long as the foundations of military rule remain in place, the large EU funds flowing into Myanmar carry the heavy risk of supporting authoritarianism, instead of democracy.
 “The process of closer partnership should be frozen, along with all programs building government capacity except for health and education,” said Mark Farmaner, director of the Burma Campaign UK.
 ‘EU aid should not be used to help build a more modern and efficient authoritarian government.'”